buckket/twtxt/docs/user/configuration.rst

 Configuration
 =============

 twtxt uses a simple INI-like configuration file.
 It’s recommended to use ``twtxt quickstart`` to create it.
 On Linux twtxt checks ``~/.config/twtxt/config`` for its configuration.
-OSX uses ``~/Library/Application Support/twtxt/config``.
+On OSX it uses ``~/Library/Application Support/twtxt/config``.
 Consult :func:`click.get_app_dir` to find out the config directory for other operating systems.

 Here’s an example ``conf`` file, showing every currently supported option: